mcanouil/awesome-quarto/README.md

 - [lua-env](https://github.com/mcanouil/quarto-lua-env) - An extension for Quarto to provide access to LUA objects as metadata.
 - [spotlight](https://github.com/mcanouil/quarto-spotlight) - An extension for Reveal.js allowing to highlight the current mouse position with a spotlight.
 - [glossary](https://github.com/andrewpbray/glossary) - Collect blocks of content across many documents and write them into a glossary.
+- [codewindow](https://github.com/EmilHvitfeldt/quarto-revealjs-codewindow) - A Quarto extension to give a graphical upgrade to codeblocks, with file names and icons for `revealjs` format.
+- [highlightword](https://github.com/EmilHvitfeldt/quarto-revealjs-highlightword) - A Quarto extension to highlight words in codeblocks, using fragments for `revealjs` format.
+- [acronyms](https://github.com/rchaput/acronyms) - A Quarto extension to provide support for acronyms in `html` format.

 ## Templates